PROFESSOR, MODERN AND CONTEMPORARY SOUTH ASIAN ART.

 Office Hours: Per quarterly schedule, or by appointment

 Saloni Mathur’s teaching and research are thoroughly interdisciplinary, located at the intersection between art history and anthropology.
 Her areas of specialty include the visual cultures of modern South Asia and its diasporas, colonial studies and postcolonial criticism, museum studies in a global frame, and modern and contemporary South Asian art.
-Professor Mathur has received awards/fellowships from the Yale Center for British Art, the Getty Grant Program, the Clark Art Institute, the Getty Research Institute, the University of California Humanities Research Institute, and the Social Science Research Council of Canada.
+Professor Mathur has received awards/fellowships from the Creative Capital/Andy Warhol Foundation, the Getty Grant Program, the Clark Art Institute, the Getty Research Institute, the University of California Humanities Research Institute, and the Yale Center for British Art.

-Her recent publications include an essay on the reconstruction of an historical exhibition of Bauhaus artists in colonial India, and another on the site-specific work of the contemporary Delhi-based artist, Vivan Sundaram.
-The latter is part of a larger book-length project titled A Fragile Inheritance: Radical Stakes in Contemporary Indian Art (in progress).
-Professor Mathur also serves on the editorial board of the CAA’s Art Journal.
+Her recent publications include a methodological reflection on Partition and the visual arts for a special issue of Third Text, and an essay on the site-specific work of the contemporary Delhi-based artist, Vivan Sundaram.
+The latter is part of a larger book-length project titled A Fragile Inheritance: Radical Stakes in Contemporary Indian Art (forthcoming, Duke University Press).

 (Co-edited with Miwon Kwon), Making Strange: Gagawaka + Postmortem (A Project by Vivan Sundaram).
 University of Washington Press, 2015.

 (ed.), The Migrant’s Time: Rethinking Art History and Diaspora.
 Clark Art Institute/Yale University Press, 2011.

 India By Design: Colonial History and Cultural Display.
 University of California Press, 2007.
 (Indian edition, Orient Blackswan, 2011)

 SELECTED COURSES TAUGHT, UNDERGRADUATE